chaitanyarahalkar/Financial-Info-Extractor/README.md

 Install the dependencies and run the scripts.

-Install BeautifulSoup4,Selenium and Requests using pip.
+Install Beautiful Soup 4,Selenium and Requests using pip.
 ```sh
 $ pip install bs4
 $ pip install requests